出品Shop

 Meiji-era Japanese cavalry sabre (kyū-guntō, serial 66729) — clean, complete pattern with original scabbard and fittings.

 A complete Imperial Japanese Navy kaiguntō tsuba and seppa ensemble: central gilt-rim tsuba, two distinctive rayed sunburst seppa, and two smaller spacer pieces.
-Original wartime brass with honest patina.
+Original wartime brass with age patina.

 Original brown leather sword knot from a WW2 Japanese NCO sword — intact, with one break in the cord.
 The leather usually rots beyond repair.